-In recent times, the accurate and timely traceability of products and activities in the supply chain has become a new factor in food and agribusiness.
-Increasingly, consumers in many parts of the world demand for verifiable evidence of traceability as an important criterion of food product quality/safety.
-Food safety and traceability are currently at the forefront of both government and industry discussions around the world.
+In recent times, the accurate and timely traceability of products and activities throughout the supply chain has become a key factor in food and agribusiness.
+More and more people around the world are demanding proof that food products are safe and of high quality.
+This often includes traceability, or the ability to track where a product came from.
+Food safety and agriculture traceability are currently at the forefront of both regulatory and industry discussions around the world.

 The benefits of traceability are widely recognized.
-Yet for small-scale farmers in developing countries, especially farmers producing horticultural and other fresh food products, traceability requirements can represent barriers to trade.
+Yet for small-scale farmers in developing countries, especially farmers producing horticultural and other fresh produce, traceability and transparency requirements can represent barriers to trade.
 The market for safe and traceable food can exclude small-scale agricultural producers who lack the resources to comply with increasingly strict standards, particularly requirements for tracking and monitoring environmental and supply chain variables through sophisticated technologies.

-Agrivi promotes best production practices for over 100 crops, with detailed record keeping of working hours, pest protection, fertilization and geographical locations of fields on which a particular crop is being grown.
-Reporting feature will ensure that the produce is linked to real data illustrating how it was treated throughout the growing season and on which location.
+AGRIVI promotes best production practices for over 100 crops, with detailed record-keeping of working hours, pest protection, pesticide use, fertilization, and geographical locations of fields on which a particular crop is being grown.
+The Reporting feature will ensure that the product is linked to data in real-time illustrating how it was treated throughout the growing season and in which location effectively solving any quality control issues and risk management.
 This will ensure a competitive edge and easier access to buyers of harvested produce.

 Get a Demo for AGRIVI now and increase the level of your work’s traceability easier than ever.